alexch/codelikethis/public/lessons/learn_to_code_with_javascript/input_and_output.md

 * In through the nose...
 * Ahhhhhhhh.

+# Control-C to close

+* First things first: get back to the command line
+* This program doesn't *exit* yet, so you will need to *force* it to close
+* Do this by holding down CONTROL and pressing C
+    * abbreviated ⌃C or ^C or CTRL-C

 # Let's fix this

 * Have you figured out what the problem is?